CP3-Origins/cp3-bench/README.md

 We invite the community to further develop this codebase.
 You can either work on improvements of the framework as mentioned in the list below:

-- [ ] Ensure that all classes has the `output_format` function, and that they all output the expression in the same style.
+- [ ] Ensure that all classes have the `output_format` function, and that they all output the expression

+  in the same style.
   - [ ] Enable a unified simplification procedure e.g. using SymPy to simplify the equation and allow for a SymPy compatible output.